AIM-7 Sparrow: Sparrow III

-Concurrently with the development of the Sparrow I, in 1951, Raytheon began work on the semi-active radar homing version of Sparrow family of missiles, the AAM-N-6 Sparrow III.
+Concurrently with the development of the Sparrow I, in 1951 Raytheon began work on a semi-active radar-homing version, the AAM-N-6 Sparrow III.
 The first of these weapons entered United States Navy service in 1958.

-The AAM-N-6a was similar to the -6, but used a new Thiokol liquid-fuel rocket engine for improved performance.
-It also included changes to the guidance electronics to make it effective at higher closing speeds.
+The AAM-N-6a was similar to the -6, and included changes to the guidance electronics to make it effective at higher closing speeds.
+It was originally designed to take the Thiokol LR44-RM-2 liquid-fuel rocket motor, but the decision was made to retain the solid fuel rocket motor.
 The -6a was also selected to arm the Air Force's F-110A Spectre (F-4 Phantom) fighters in 1962, known to them as the AIM-101.
 It entered production in 1959, with 7500 being built.